 The take away from this article.
-Ungrounded 3-prong outlets in older homes (homes built prior to 1965) are quite common.
+Ungrounded 3-prong outlets in older homes (homes built before 1965) are quite standard.
 I’m more surprised when I don’t find them in an older house than when I do.
 It is relatively easy to fix by installing the proper 2-prong receptacles back where they once were.
 The other solution, which is costlier, is to have the wiring updated entirely, thereby having newer grounded, 3-prong circuits in your older home.

 Rob Wetterstroem is an ASHI certified Home Inspector and the owner of American Verified Home Inspections.
 AVHI is a multi-inspector firm located in Cincinnati, OH.